Revised: SEPT 7, 2020

 Is it safe to travel to Uganda?
 Generally, Uganda is safe for travel—however, the below is meant for travelers exploring a post-pandemic world.
-Otherwise this guide to Uganda safety, which covers everything from the coronavirus to what solo travelers should keep in mind.
+Otherwise this guide to Uganda safety, which covers everything from the coronavirus to what solo travelers should keep in mind, is a great resource to help you make that decision to visit Uganda next.

 At the moment, the Uganda Government has issued a blanket ban on international travel due to the Covid-19 pandemic, including border restrictions.
 So no entry or exit except for cargo planes and cargo vehicles.
 The general message is “Stay home, stay safe”.